btcopenstamp/src-721/README.md

 2. Generate Reveal Signature: The owner signs the hash(traits data objects) to obtain a signature.
 If the first input of the transaction is the owner, no signature is required.

-3. Generate Mint Signature: The operator signs the sha256(JSON.stingify(ts)+userAddress) to obtain a signature. sha256 should be a byte array not hex, to reduce footprint.
+3. Generate Mint Signature: The operator signs the sha256(JSON.stingify(ts)+userAddress) to obtain a signature. sha256 should be a hex string.
 For random mints: sign sha256(userAddress).
 If two or more wl mints for an address exist, sign the hashes of the address accordingly sha256(sha256(userAddress)).

 ### Sale Mode